Jump to content

 I spent two months walking in a circle.
 And yet, in going nowhere, I saw so much.
 The underlying unity of the entire ecosystem was apparent.
 Nearly every day, I caught a glimpse of either the Grand Teton or Electric Peak, two prominent area landmarks.
 The jaggedness of the Tetons, the wildness of the Absarokas, and the splendor of the Beartooths weren’t just points of beauty in a sea of unknown; rather, they were connected by footsteps.
 I suppose that time spent walking in circles is time well-spent.

-Information: The Greater Yellowstone Ecosystem is a vast tract of mostly-protected land, with Yellowstone National Park at its center.
+The Greater Yellowstone Ecosystem is a vast tract of mostly-protected land, with Yellowstone National Park at its center.
 Many of its mountain ranges rank among the true classics of North American backpacking.
 Backpackers new to the area may be drawn to the Teton Crest Trail, Yellowstone’s Lamar Valley, or trips in the Wind River Range.
-Backcountry Permits are required in Yellowstone and Grand Teton National Parks
+Backcountry Permits are required in Yellowstone and Grand Teton National Parks.

 At least two people walked a Greater Yellowstone Loop prior to 2020.
 Phillip Knight, a Bozeman local, wrote a book about his 600-mile loop circa 1990.
 In 2018, my friend Pepperflake hiked a 1,000-mile route, which I used as a starting point for my own 800-mile variant.

-Best Time to Go: The backpacking window in the Greater Yellowstone is rather limited – high alpine terrain generally doesn’t melt out until July, and snow often begins falling again by mid-September.
+The backpacking window in the Greater Yellowstone is rather limited – high alpine terrain generally doesn’t melt out until July, and snow often begins falling again by mid-September.
 July and August are prime months.

-About the Author: Kevin “LarryBoy” DeVries is an avid hiker based in Salt Lake City who enjoys everything from weekend trips to thru-hikes on America’s long trails.
+Kevin “LarryBoy” DeVries is an avid hiker based in Salt Lake City who enjoys everything from weekend trips to thru-hikes on America’s long trails.
 Most recently Kevin has hiked the Florida Trail, the Route in Between, and in the summer of 2020, Kevin hiked 800 miles on the Greater Yellowstone Loop as detailed in this article, a route encircling Yellowstone National Park and traveling through the Greater Yellowstone Ecosystem through Wyoming and Montana.
 Kevin has also hiked from Mexico to Canada on the Route in Between.

 • Like 2